refinedev/refine/documentation/docs/ui-frameworks/antd/components/auth-page.md

 ### `contentProps`

-`contentProps` uses for passing props to the content component which is the form component.
+`contentProps` uses for passing props to the content component which is the card component.
 In the example below you can see that the title, header and content styles are changed with `contentProps`.

 ```tsx live previewHeight=500px hideCode url=http://localhost:3000/login
 const { AuthPage } = RefineAntd;